HTTPArchive/almanac.httparchive.org/src/content/en/2022/structured-data.md

 _Figure 15 - Distribution of Twitter meta tag usage, 2021 Vs 2022_

 Twitter meta tags once again follow the pattern of a general increase in usage, more specifically in the common tags of `twitter:card`, `twitter:title`, ` twitter:description` and `twitter:image`.
-A notable increase can be seen for `twitter:label1` and `twitter:data1`, both at 6.85% in 2021 to 9.71% in 2022 for mobile pages.
+A notable increase can be seen for `twitter:label1` and `twitter:data1`, both at 7% in 2021 to over 9% in 2022 for mobile pages.

 {{ figure_markup(